gristlabs/grist-help/help/widget-calendar.md

 *![widget-calendar-add-widget](images/widget-calendar/widget-calendar-add-widget.png)*
 {: .screenshot-half }

-Configure the widget by selecting the columns in your data table that contain Start Date, End Date, Title and Is All Day (optional).
+Configure the widget by selecting the columns in your data table that contain Start Date, End Date (optional), Title and Is All Day (optional).

 *![widget-calendar-configuration](images/widget-calendar/widget-calendar-configuration.png)*
 {: .screenshot-half }